-#1.
-Integrate with Lead Capture for increased trade show ROI
+1. Integrate with Capture for increased trade show ROI

 CRM is supposed to be the single source of truth when it comes to information about a customer’s interactions with your company, but what happens when there are outside interactions that are not recorded in the CRM?

-Lead Capture® (available via the App Data Room HubSpot integration) helps collect and follow-up with leads at trade shows and events.
+Capture® (available via HubSpot integration) helps collect and follow-up with leads at trade shows and events.
 Integrated with Hubspot CRM, the information gathered from scanning badges or business cards creates a new record or appends an existing contact record in HubSpot (with no manual entry!).

 This saves time and ensures that event leads are available for timely follow-up.
 Combining HubSpot CRM with data from face-to-face conversations can produce the insights on prospect engagement that is vital for accelerating sales.

 Want to learn more?
 Getting started is simple.
-Try App Data Room and Lead Capture for free.
+Learn about the Modus platform and Capture for free.

 With tools working together, the customer experience can be approached more holistically.
 Take these other Hubspot Connect partners for example:

 - Vidyard allows you to see analytics on the way that leads are engaging with your videos.

 - With Zendesk, your customer’s support requests can be reported directly on the contact record timeline.

 - Eventbrite can automatically import event registrants and share registration data on the contact timeline in HubSpot.
 With both tools working together, teams can quickly turn event attendees into prospects in HubSpot and eventually paying customers.